NHSDigital/integration-adaptor-lab-results/README.md

     ./gradlew spotbugsMain

-SpotbugsMain is the only Spotbugs related task we run when executing `./gradlew check`.
+SpotbugsMain is the only Spotbugs task we run when executing `./gradlew check`.

 ### Running Tests